lainio/ic/README.md

 ## Invitation Chain

-This is the Invitation Chain, which is the Go package and CLI tool for building invitation and reputation chains.
+This is the Invitation Chain.
+It is a Go package and a CLI tool for building invitation and reputation chains.
 Later we might offer gRPC API as well.

 ### Design

-- use case driven approach.
+1. use case driven approach.
-- test driven approach
+1. test driven approach
-- algorithm first
+1. algorithm first (PoC)
-- then input and output
+1. then input and output
   - network transport
-- last the persistence
+1. last the persistence